 The Core has the capabilities to assist researchers in moving their project from protein expression to biophysical characterization to protein crystallization and structure determination.
 The Core assists in cell culture, protein production and purification, and macromolecular characterization through a number of techniques.
 Researchers can make use of Core instrumentation on a regular basis unassisted by Core personnel after initial training.
 Core personnel offer training on all instruments and equipment, as well as a higher level of assistance when projects warrant.
 Additionally, service projects are undertaken, including protein production using heterologous expression in bacteria, yeast, or insect cells, protein purification, crystallization trials, and crystal structure determination.

 Current charges for the services provided by the Cores are summarized below.
-UK faculty and staff are supplemented to the extent of 75% by an NIGMS P30 grant.
+UK faculty and staff are supplemented to the extent of 50% by an NIGMS P30 grant.
 Users outside UK will pay the listed fee.
-For faculty with limited resources, the NIGMS P30 grant provides competitive vouchers that can be applied for to cover the cost of core usage.
-To apply for a voucher click here.